School ofEducation and PsychologyContinueContinue to the School of Education and Psychology's website

 - Teacher education programs prepare students for careers in diverse areas of instruction with tools to create an innovative learning environment.

-- The psychology program provides a solid foundation in the study of the human mind.
+- The psychology program provides a solid foundation in the study of the human mind and behavior.

 - In addition to be approved by the Tenneesse Board of Education, programs are accredited by the National Council for Accreditation of Teacher Education as well as the Accrediting Association of Seventh-day Adventist Schools, Colleges and Universities.
 This gives students the option to qualify for teaching or school counseling licensure throughout the United States.